-Milk of magnesia is intended for laboratory use only; it has been stored with other non-food-grade laboratory chemicals and is not meant for human consumption.
+Milk of magnesia is intended for laboratory use only.
+Once food-grade items have been brought into the laboratory, they are considered chemicals and are not meant for human consumption.
 Hydrochloric acid solution is toxic by ingestion and inhalation and is corrosive to skin and eyes.
 Universal indicator solution is an alcohol-based flammable solution.
 Wear chemical splash goggles, chemical-resistant gloves, and a chemical-resistant apron.
 Please review current Material Safety Data Sheets for additional safety, handling, and disposal information.